A More Accessible Future – Preparing Infrastructure for Autonomous Vehicles (Part 1 – Roads)

 Table 1 – Vehicle Levels of Automation

-Vehicle Levels Of Automation
+Vehicle Levels of Automation

 Intelligent Transport Systems (ITS)

-Intelligent Transport Systems Its
+Intelligent Transport Systems ITS

 ITS networks have delivered important but incremental changes to transport systems.
 There have been significant benefits from deployments of dynamic speed zones and active lane management, ramp metering, traveller information systems, e-tolling and other well-established systems.